Deceased Ministers

 Certified 1989 | Ordained 2008

 Vaka was born and raised in Tonga.
 He moved to the United States when he was 17.
 He gave his life to Jesus on May 25, 1980.
 He celebrated that day as his spiritual birthday, the day that changed the trajectory of his life.
-Vaka married the love of his life, Neomai, in 1980 1980 and they began a journey of serving God, and raising their children, and creating a Christ-centered home focused on faith, prayer, and service.
+Vaka married the love of his life, Neomai, in 1980.
+They began a journey of serving God, raising their children, and creating a Christ-centered home focused on faith, prayer, and service.
 This gentle giant had a heart after God.
 Gifted with a singing voice that he used to bring honor to God.
 Vaka served as an Evangelist in 1989, while also continuing to serve as the Associate Pastor of First Tongan Assembly of God in San Carlos.
 In 2009, he became the Senior Pastor, a position he held until his passing.
 Vaka strengthened the faith of many and helped build unity within the Tongan Christian community through his positions on the District Presbytery from 2015 to 2021.
 He also served as the Vice Chairman and Chairman of both the Tongan NCN District Fellowship and the National Tongan Fellowship.
 Neomai, the Taimani family, and the entire Tongan community are profoundly grateful for who Vaka was and for the legacy he leaves behind.

 Delbert Tarr